+Credit Card Application Denied?
+Here’s What to Do ImmediatelyYou received an invitation to apply for a credit card.
+You decided to answer that invitation, and then they rejected your credit card application.
+What is going on?
+After all, they invited you to apply.
 Credit card companies go out of their way to make us feel special in order to get us to apply for their credit accounts.
 However, getting an invitation does not always mean that you are pre-qualified.

 Now, you’re left trying to understand why your credit card application was denied and what to do next.
 Here’s a bit of information about credit card rejection and some helpful tips to strengthen your credit for your next application.

 What to Do If Your Credit Card Application Was DeniedIf you find yourself a little lost, don’t worry.
 You are not alone!
 The Federal Reserve released a report in 2018 showing an increase in credit card application denials.
 This data seems to reflect growing confusion about credit and how to properly use it.
 So, we want to help out by sharing information to help you understand, repair, and master your credit.

 DON’T: ReapplyBefore you reapply or try somewhere else, stop and do some investigating.
 Being rejected does not hurt your score.
 However, each new application will add inquiries to your credit.
 The first one might not have much effect.
 But if you apply for too many accounts, too many times, too quickly, each inquiry on your credit can cost you.
 Instead, pause and find out why your credit card application was denied.